Judge tosses California ammunition purchase law

 Voters approved toughening California’s already strict firearms laws in 2016, and the restrictions took effect last July.

+“The law’s red tape and state database errors made it impossible for hundreds of thousands of law-abiding Californians to purchase ammunition for sport or self-defense,” said Chuck Michel, the association’s general counsel.
+“The court found that the flimsy reasons offered by the government to justify these constitutional infringements were inadequate.”

+He expected the state to appeal the ruling, but said that in the meantime “Californians can sleep a little easier tonight knowing their Constitutional rights were restored and strengthened by this decision.”

-The state attorney general’s office did not immediately say if it will appeal or seek to stay the order, which takes effect immediately at a time when some California gun stores have been ordered shut because of the coronavirus.
-Among the places where the shops were not deemed “essential” businesses are Los Angeles and San Jose.
+The state attorney general’s office said only that it is reviewing the decision.
+It did not immediately say if it will appeal or seek to stay the order, which takes effect immediately at a time when some California gun stores have been ordered shut because of the coronavirus.
+Among the places where the shops were not deemed essential businesses are Los Angeles and San Jose.

 The same judge’s decision last year striking down the state’s ban on high-capacity ammunition magazines sparked a week-long buying frenzy before he halted sales while the state appeals his ruling.
 Gun owners similarly rushed to stockpile ammunition before the new restrictions took effect last summer.